-I hope you can catch a hugely important glimpse of just how intent Satan is to try to mess with our belief mechanism in regards to what Jesus accomplished for humanity by giving His sinless life on the cross for our eternal salvation - the complete and total forgiveness of ALL our sins.
+I hope you can catch a hugely important glimpse of just how intent Satan is to try to mess with our belief mechanism in regards to what Jesus accomplished for humanity by giving His sinless life on the cross for our eternal salvation - the complete and total forgiveness of ALL our sins ...
+ALL our life.

-Anyone who questions whether they are "truly saved, or ever WAS truly saved, or has now lost their salvation" - I highly encourage them to read: http://www.precious-testimonies.com/Exhortations/u-z/WhoIsAChristian.htm
+Anyone who questions whether they are "truly saved, or ever WAS truly saved, or has now lost their salvation" - I highly encourage them to read: Who Is A True Christian?

-If he can tempt us to grow angry at God and STAY angry with God, he knows that hardens our heart (desensitizes us to the Holy Spirit) and helps motivate us to decide to turn our backs on Jesus Christ as well.
+Back to Satan's strategies.
+This needs to be reinforced: If Satan can tempt us to grow angry at God and STAY angry with God, he knows that hardens our heart (desensitizes us to the Holy Spirit) and helps motivate us to decide to turn our backs on Jesus Christ as well.
 Don't let Satan do that to you!
 DON'T!!!!!!!!!!!!!!!
 That's a dangerous place to stay at for very long!

 Another of Satan's tactics: Satan wants you thinking and believing that you are supposed to attain sinless perfection in this life if you're truly a Christian.
 GOD WANTS US ALWAYS WORKING AT TRYING TO RESIST TEMPTATION TO SIN, BUT KNOWS WE'LL NEVER WALK IN 100% VICTORY PRIOR TO DYING.
 If a Christian COULD, then we would not have needed Jesus to take the punishment for sins, would we?
 No Christian ever has obtained sinless perfection prior to dying, certainty not for any length of time, that is.
 (For example: You might have a death-bed salvation conversion, and never sin before dying moments later, but that's not the point here).

-STAFF NOTE: We appreciate the ministry of Bill Keller so much.
-To go to Bill Keller's ministry, click here: www.liveprayer.com How Can God Love The Sinner, Yet Hate The Sin A Person Commits?
+STAFF NOTE: We appreciate the ministry of Bill Keller so much!
+To go to Bill Keller's ministry, please click here: www.liveprayer.com

 The staff and our ministry supporters so greatly appreciate hearing how God is touching lives for His glory through this outreach.
 If this ministry has blessed you in some special way, would you please consider taking a brief moment and share your blessing with us?
 Simply email us at: email@example.com